Rishthegreat/Notes/School/Progressive Era.md

 - Roosevelt runs against Taft in the election of 1912
 - Taft wins the candidacy of the Republicans, so Roosevelt decides to run as a third party
 	- (Republican party splits)
+- He argued that going for a third term would be fine because it was not consecutive.
+- However, since the Republican party is divided, the Democratic